csaluski/cs-386-project/deliverables/deliverable2/useCaseBoal.md

 **Use case**:
-Jon Boal
+Creating and revising notes

 **Actor**:
 Researcher
 **Description**:
-Researcher finalizes notes to group
+A researcher finalizes and reviews their notes before meeting with their group

 **Preconditions**:
 Researcher is logged into website and the group also has accounts